prash-p/shadow-peak-us-bone-seg/readme.md

-# Shadow Peak bone segmentation
+# Shadow Peak Ultrasound Bone Segmentation

 This repository contains code to perform automatic 3D bone segmentation, as published in our paper